hpan56/stat-628-module-3/README.md

 ## Folders
 There are folders that contain the materials of our project.
-"A" folder contains ......

 "Code" folder contains the
 "A" folder contains ......
 "A" folder contains ......